gongjian1981/SENG8091-Group/actions/admin.md

 > Display total redemptions in the `Statistics` section and allow access to the full list via `View All` button.

 ---

+### Requirement 7.1

+System admin can enable or disable specific features.

+#### Action 27:

+Prerequisites: Action 2.

+Backend:

+> Implement an API to update feature flags for modules like `referrals`, `check-in rewards`, and `review visibility`.

+Frontend:

+> Create a `Feature Flags` section in the settings page with toggle switches.
+Call the API on change to save settings.

+### Requirement 7.2

+System admin can manage app-wide reward settings.

+#### Action 28:

+Prerequisites: Action 2.

+Backend:

+> Implement an API to update reward rules such as `pointsPerCheckIn` and `pointsPerReview`.

+Frontend:

+> Add fields for reward values in the `System Settings` page.
+On submit, call the API to save.

+### Requirement 7.3

+System admin can update global app settings like terms, contact email, or banner message.

+#### Action 29:

+Prerequisites: Action 2.

+Backend:

+> Implement an API that updates global `termsOfUse`, `contactEmail`, and `bannerMessage`.

+Frontend:

+> Add an `App Settings` form in the `System Settings` page.
+When saved, call the API and confirm with a success message.